Cranston Forward Statement on City Budget

 Our Proposal to City Council

-3.4% ONE-TIME supplemental assessment covering remaining FY27 needs, sunsetting at the end of the fiscal year
+ONE-TIME supplemental assessment that will sunset at the end of the fiscal year.

 A one-time assessment is a well-established municipal tool that lets a city address an acute shortfall without handing the executive branch an unlimited future draw on taxpayer resources.
-It forces the administration to demonstrate improved fiscal discipline before coming back for another increase — which is exactly the kind of accountability Cranston needs right now.
+It forces the administration to demonstrate improved fiscal discipline before coming back for another increase — This is the accountability Cranston needs.

 Call Your Four City Councilors